 Cell Analytics Facility

 The Cell Analytics Facility is a core service of the University of Fribourg.
 It provides access to the instrumentation, technical expertise and training to perform experiments requiring the technique of Flow Cytometry.
-We also offer access to a metabolism analysis instrument.
 We provide a cell sorting service as well as advice on experimental design, sample preparation, data analysis and support on flow cytometry techniques and instrumentation.
 We are here to help you get knowledge about flow cytometry, from experimental design to data analysis.

-Currently the facility is equipped with a FACSCalibur, a MACSQuant cell analyzer, a FACSAria Fusion cell sorter as well as a See Horse X-96 instrument.
+Currently the facility is equipped with a FACSCalibur, a MACSQuant cell analyzer, a BD LSRFortessa as well as a FACSAria Fusion cell sorter.

 Our services and facility are available to UniFR research staff, but also to researchers from other universities or companies.
 Please contact us if you have any questions, ideas or particular needs.